ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

 .. seealso::

     There is a variation called ``StateModuleHelper``, which builds on top of the features provided by MH.
-See `StateModuleHelper`_ below for more details.
+    See :ref:`ansible_collections.community.general.docsite.guide_modulehelper.statemh` below for more details.

 The easiest way of specifying the module is to create the class variable ``module`` with a dictionary containing the exact arguments that would be passed as parameters to ``AnsibleModule``.